Indoor Spider Control and Spider Traps

 brown recluse spider

 Most spiders spin a web and stay close to the web for much of their lives.
 A few don't spin webs or don't stay close to the ones they do spin.
-These spiders are more active hunters and tend to "wander" into homes more often than the less active type.
+These spiders are more active hunters and tend to "wander" into homes more often than the less active types.

 The term "wandering spider" is not a taxonomic classification but rather refers to this more active, hunting behavior.
 Two wandering-type spiders in particular, the brown recluse spider and the hobo spider, are noteworthy because they may also be venomous.